metabrainz/picard-docs/en/_sources/acknowledgements.rst.txt

 are greatly appreciated.

-If you notice an error in the documentation or have additional material to contribute, please `raise an issue <https://github.com/rdswift/picard-docs/issues>`_ on the documentation project on GitHub.  `Pull Requests <https://github.com/rdswift/picard-docs/pulls>`_ to address outstanding issues are also appreciated.
+If you notice an error in the documentation or have additional material to contribute, please `raise an issue <https://github.com/rdswift/picard-docs/issues>`_ on the `documentation project on GitHub <https://github.com/rdswift/picard-docs/>`_.  `Pull Requests
+<https://github.com/rdswift/picard-docs/pulls>`_ to address outstanding issues are also
+appreciated.

 ..
 This document only exists because of the volunteer effort that went into its development,